 Enhancing the taste in any dish instantaneously, cumin is a versatile spice that has a wonderful aroma and a slightly bitter undertone.
 The overall flavour of cumin includes a little bit of nuttiness, earthiness, spiciness, and warmth.
 The true aroma of cumin is brought out especially when it is roasted, and it is known to have incredible digestive properties.
 According to ancient Indian medicine or Ayurveda, cumin has several other properties including, being a rich source of Iron, can help diabetic patients, and can also promote weight loss by cutting down the fat.

 These are the spices that contribute in the scrumptious taste and health of the Indian Dahl.
-You must stick them up in your kitchen for a well-nourished cooking.
+If you’re new to spice blending, let us do the hard work for you with our Indian Lentil Dahl Curry Spice Blend.